New survey: Majority of high school students were mentally abused by a parent during COVID-19

 Florida Behavioral Health Association CEO Melanie Brown-Woofter said the findings on mental health and substance abuse patterns were not surprising.

-In 2018 more people in Florida died from suicide than in automobile accidents, and suicide was the third leading cause of death in Florida among 10—24-year-olds, according to statistics published by the American Suicide Prevention Foundation.
-Woofter noted that adolescents could be mirroring their parents’ behavior specific to the use of alcohol, tobacco, and marijuana.
+In 2018, more people in Florida died from suicide than in automobile accidents, and suicide was the third-leading cause of death in Florida among 10- to 24-year-olds, according to statistics published by the American Suicide Prevention Foundation.
+Woofter noted that adolescents could be mirroring their parents’ behavior specific to the use of alcohol, tobacco and marijuana.

-Facing a growing demand for mental health and substance abuse services, Lawmakers included $126 million in recurring general revenue and more than $50 million in one-time spending for community mental health and substance abuse disorder services in the state fiscal year 2022-2023 budget.
+Facing a growing demand for mental health and substance abuse services, lawmakers included $126 million in recurring general revenue and more than $50 million in one-time spending for community mental health and substance abuse disorder services in the state fiscal year 2022-23 budget.